d-a-n/liquidsoap-hls/README.md

 ## Why do you need a fallback?

-When your main stream stops (e.g. because of an network error) all your clients will be disconnected and have to restart the stream.
+When your main stream stops (e.g. because of a network error) all your clients will be disconnected and have to restart the stream.
 With a fallback in place the player of your users keeps streaming the fallback content until you can broadcast again.
 So no interruption for your audience :)

 ## Usage